 The tides in the Bay of Fundy are famous for being the highest in the world – more than 50 feet in some locations.
 There are multiple places to witness this gradual, but intense shift while touring Atlantic Canada.
-However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in a few feet of water, is certainly one of the best places to visit in New Brunswick Canada.
+However, walking on the ocean floor at Hopewell Rocks, and then returning to see that same area covered in so much water, is certainly one of the best places to visit in New Brunswick Canada.
 It’s a memory we’ll never forget!

 However, when we got there, it was busy and we were having a hard time finding a place to park the RV close to water access.
 Parking in Fundy National Park was extremely limited from what we saw.